Uploading custom VCL

 To edit an existing VCL file, follow these instructions:

-In the Varnish Configurations area, click the VCL file you want to edit.
-The Edit an existing VCL file page appears.
+5. In the Varnish Configurations area, click the VCL file you want to edit.

-In the Name field, optionally enter a new name of the VCL file.
+6. (Optional) In the Name field, enter a new name for the VCL file.

-Click the Download link to download the appropriate file.
+7. Click Download to download the appropriate file.

-Click the Replace file button and select the file you updated.
+9. Click Replace file and select the file you updated.
 The selected file replaces the current VCL file and the file name appears next to the button.

-Click the Update button to update the VCL file in the Fastly application.
+10. Click Update to update the VCL file in the Fastly application.

-- Click the Activate button to deploy your configuration changes.
+11. Click Activate to deploy your configuration changes.

 Including additional VCL configurations